wpbrown/oakproxy/refarch/domainvm/README.md

 ### Constrained Delegation ACL

-They should add code or a declaration in their source repository for the assignment of SPNs that can be updated in a deployment pipeline.
-PowerShell DSC example:
+The AD DS team should add code or a declaration in their source repository for the assignment of SPNs that can be updated in a deployment pipeline.

+Below is a PowerShell DSC example:

 ```powershell
 # Shared DSC Resources: